anic17/Newtrodit/README.md

 ## Features
 - Fast and light
-- Real time position of cursor
+- Real time cursor position
 - Line numbering (with highlighting of the current line)
 - Highly configurable
 - Various string manipulation functions such as: